jauderho/nts-servers/README.md

 # NTP servers with NTS support

 This is intended to bootstrap a list of NTP servers with NTS support given that NTS support is not currently widespread.

 Pull requests are welcome to add new sources.
+Each PR should include any proposed changes to README.md and chrony.conf.
 Please adhere to the format.

 |Hostname|Stratum|Location|Owner|Notes|
 |---|:---:|---|---|---|